Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Elimination of Humps

 \section{Elimination of Humps}

 Binder parameters of the discrete spin systems, such as the Potts model, sometimes exhibit humps.
 However, we can eliminate the humps by choosing the order parameter appropriately.
-For example, we can eliminate the hump for $q=4$ by considering the Ising-like spin variable.
+For example, we can eliminate the hump for $q=4$ by adopting the Ising-like order parameter.
 In this section, we discusses eliminating or alleviating the humps by redefining the order parameters and Binder parameters appropriately.